 Benefits of brown rice and quinoa

-- Antioxidant-rich -Both brown rice and quinoa are high in antioxidants (thanks to their flavonoid and phenolic compounds).
-Foods rich in antioxidants have the potential to reduce the risk of chronic diseases.
+- Rich in antioxidants– Both brown rice and quinoa contain antioxidants (thanks to their flavonoid and phenolic compounds).

 Ingredients to make brown rice and quinoa

-- Salt – Use sea, Himalayan, or kosher salt.
-Avoid table salt as it can be overly salty.
+- Salt—Use sea, Himalayan, or kosher salt.
+Avoid table salt as it can make it overly salty.

 - Water

-- Chicken broth, vegetable broth, or bone broth—Flavor it up by replacing water with broth to get that richer taste.
-If you’re not sure, start by replacing half of the water with broth and see if you like it.
-Note that if you use the broth with sodium, you might want to skip the salt.
+- Chicken broth, vegetable broth, or bone broth—Flavor it up by replacing water with broth to get a richer taste.
+If you’re not sure, start by replacing half of the water with broth and see if you like the taste.
+I’d opt for as natural as possible and low-sodium so I can control the salt better.

-- Butter—A tbsp of pure butter (or vegan butter) can make it more tasty and hearty.
+- Butter—Just like making pilaf, adding a tbsp of pure butter (or vegan butter) makes it more tasty.

-- Coconut milk—If you like the asian way, replace 1/2 a portion of water with coconut milk.
-For inspiration, check out my Indonesian turmeric rice with coconut milk.
-It also contains other aromatic herbs like ginger and turmeric!
+- Coconut milk—If you prefer a creamier texture, like the Asian style, replace half of the water with coconut milk.
+For inspiration, check out my Aromatic Indonesian turmeric rice with coconut milk.

-- Garlic—I sometimes add 2-3 cloves of freshly minced or finely grated garlic to make it more aromatic.
-Add them to the mix and stir well to spread them evenly before cooking.
-Optionally, you can add 1 teaspoon of garlic powder.
+- Garlic—I sometimes add 2 cloves of finely grated garlic to make it more aromatic.
+Add them to the mix and give a little stir before turning the heat on.

-- Herbs—Sprinkle a tablespoon of mixed dried or fresh Italian herbs (oregano, basil, marjoram, parsley) for a flavorful Mediterranean-style rice.
+- Herbs—Sprinkle a tablespoon of mixed dried or fresh Italian herbs (oregano, basil, marjoram, parsley) for a touch of Mediterranean flavor.

 Tools & equipment: Medium-sized pot with a lid.
 Go for stainless steel or non-stick.